ryashpal/EHR-QC-Tutorials/docs/case_study.rst

 Empty attributes
 ----------------

-The EHR-QC data exploration reports for lab measurements reveal certain attributes that lack any recorded values, while others exhibit low overall coverage.
+The EHR-QC data exploration reports for lab measurements reveal certain attributes that lack any recorded values (Refer Table 1), while others exhibit low overall coverage.
 These attributes contribute insufficient information to enhance the predictive capability of the encompassing machine learning models.
 Additionally, they impede the efficacy of missing value imputation algorithms.

 .. list-table:: Table 1: Coverage of all attributes in lab measurements
    :widths: 25 10